AshleyCao/nuxt-typescript-pm2/README.md

 - $loding ( var override)
 [Ref](https://github.com/nuxt/nuxt.js/issues/4877), @P-de-jong's comment works for me.
 Turn off lib check in tsconfig
 - About linux
-It only happened to me when I used that linux
+It only happened to me when I used that linux server first time.
+Just in case it occurred to you too.
 ## Build Setup
 Please follow package.json, tsconfig.json and nuxt.config.ts files to check my set up.
 ``` bash